nunq/huec/README.md

 # huec
 a c program to control your hue lights

+## NOTE 02-2025
+i just tested this, it still works with my bridge. still,  be careful with this code, i wrote most of it when i was 16. so yeah ...

 ## setup / install

 1. put the ip of your hue bridge in `config.h`